-Many people who are unfamiliar with addiction, and even those who think or talk about the disease every day, may find themselves unintentionally using words that perpetuate negative stigmas surrounding those with substance use problems.
+The language of addiction can be a tricky thing to master.
+Many people who are unfamiliar with addiction, and even those who think or talk about the disease every day, may find themselves unintentionally using words that perpetuate negative stigmas surrounding those with substance use.
 These words can shape or feed into the opinions of others, or even reveal longstanding stereotypes about addiction.

 Some individuals may not realize the impact of the words they use.
 Increased addiction education and awareness can help combat some of the lingering negative stigmas and language that people with substance use issues hear every day, making it easier for them to recognize their addiction as a disease and focus on getting the treatment they need.